hirobuda/Numerical-Methods-Julia/README.md

 # Numerical Methods in Julia
-Some numerical analysis and solutions to ODEs/PDEs(soon) in Julia.
+Some numerical analysis and solutions to ODEs/PDEs in Julia.
+Some solutions may have errors, use wisely.